doitintl/tf-fundamentals-workshop-101/01-aws-vpc-and-networking-v1/README.md

    $ cd <root-repo-path>/01-aws-vpc-and-networking-v1 ;
    # execute the following command to "destroy" your production infrastructure (you have to approve the step afterwards)
    $ terraform destroy -var-file=env/prod.tfvars.json ;
+   # if you dont want to approve this step manually, you can add the argument -auto-approve to your destroy-command
    ```

 ## Optional Tasks